|At a Glance|

 13. Schema Markup

 When someone searches for something related to your industry or niche, they are more likely to find you if you have schema data on your website.
-Schema markup can also help you rank higher in SERPS because Google knows that the information is of high quality and relevant based on the tags provided by schema data.
+Schema markup can also help SEO ranking in SERPS because Google knows that the information is of high quality and relevant based on the tags provided by schema data.

 A lot of people think that what makes something “schema” is if it has been officially recognized by Schema.org, but actually any kind of metadata on a webpage could be considered “schema”.